-Peperomia argyreia, commonly known as Watermelon Peperomia, is appreciated for its rounded, fleshy leaves marked with silver and dark green stripes that resemble the markings of a watermelon.
+Peperomia argyreia, commonly known as Watermelon Peperomia, is appreciated for its rounded, fleshy leaves marked with silver and dark green stripes that resemble a watermelon's markings.
 It is a low-growing plant that reaches up to 8 inches (20 cm) tall at maturity.
 Although the plant is usually grown as a houseplant, it grows outdoors in the warm climates of USDA hardiness zones 10 through 12.
-Because of their small bushy rosette appearance they are best suited when grown outdoors as a ground cover or grouped together with other plants indoors.
+Because of their small bushy rosette appearance, they are best suited when grown outdoors as a ground cover or grouped with other plants indoors.

 Watermelon Peperomia thrives in bright, indirect sunlight.
-Although most types of Peperomia thrive in bright light, too much light fades the bright colors of the variegated foliage.
+Although most Peperomia types thrive in bright light, too much light fades the bright colors of the variegated foliage.
 Indoors, a window with an eastern exposure provides excellent light.
 Outdoors, grow the plant in light shade or filtered light.

-Propagating a Watermelon Peperomia by leaf cutting is the most simple and efficient way to multiple your plant.
+Propagating a Watermelon Peperomia by leaf-cutting is the most simple and efficient way to multiply your plant.